defcon1dfw/defcon1dfw.github.io/_posts/2025-02-17-equipment-used-in-mitigation.md

 This isn't your grandma's typical dehumidifier.

 As the name suggests, this machine reduces humidity by extracting moisture from the air, cooling it, and collecting the condensation.
-Like air movers, it helps prevent mold growth and accelerates the drying process in water-damaged spaces.
+Like air movers, it helps prevent mold growth and accelerates the drying process.

 By maintaining optimal humidity levels of indoor air, dehumidifiers help protect structural materials and furnishings from, you guessed it, moisture-related damage.

 ### HEPA Air Scrubber